IntentArchitect/Docs/articles/stereotypes/how-to-use-stereotypes/how-to-use-stereotypes.md

 ---
-uid: how-to-guides.use-stereotypes
+uid: stereotypes.how-to-use-stereotypes
 ---
 # How to use Stereotypes

-This how-to will explain how to define and use [Stereotypes](xref:references.stereotypes) in [Modules](xref:modules.about-modules).
+This how-to will explain how to define and use [Stereotypes](xref:stereotypes.about-stereotypes) in [Modules](xref:modules.about-modules).

 The Stereotype defined in the Module will are useable in two ways: